SOUTH CAROLINA

 (1526), near Georgetown

-A SC colonial militia fort located on the south side of the Black River northwest of town.
+A SC colonial militia fort located on the south side of the Black River, northwest of Georgetown.

 Georgetown Fort (1)